muarshad01/DeepSeek/Notes/lecture02_notes.md

-0:05
-hello everyone and welcome to this next lecture in the build deep seek from 0:10 scratch Series today my main agenda is to cover three things first we are going 0:17 to look at what exactly is deep seek second we are going to look at what 0:24 makes deep seek so special and why is everyone talking about it what are the 0:29 techniqu details which make deep seek so special and the third thing which we are 0:34 going to look at is what is the plan in this lecture series what we are going to 0:41 learn and what is the sequence in which we are going to learn about different 0:46 topics so let's get started uh first what is deep seek 0:52 essentially deep seek is a Chinese company which builds large language 0:58 models and uh before we dive any deeper first let me give you a quick overview 1:05 of what large language models essentially are all of you would have interacted 1:11
+#### What is DeepSeek
+* DeepSeek is a Chinese company, which builds large language models (LLMs) *
+*
+* and uh before we dive any deeper first let me give you a quick overview 1:05 of what large language models essentially are all of you would have interacted 1:11